ottercreektourism/note-taker/README.md

   ## Usage

   When the user opens the Note Taker application, they are presented with a landing page with a link to a notes page.
 There is a list of existing notes on the left-hand side of the page, and the user has the option to add a new note or edit an existing one.
-When the user clicks on the save icon, their new note joins the list of all notes on the left side of theh page.
+When the user clicks on the save icon, their new note joins the list of all notes on the left side of the page.

   ## License